francesctr4/SplitScreen/README.md

 # Provided Code and/or Templates

-You can download the material provided
+All the material provided (handout, solution and presentation) can be downloaded by clicking this link:

 ### [Download Provided Code](https://github.com/francesctr4/SplitScreen/archive/refs/heads/main.zip)